mrblue223/TryHackMe/mounteneer_updated/write_up.md

 Lets turn on BurpSuite and intercept some things, below we find this website is vulnarable to path traversal.

-We can read the /etc/passwd file
+We can read the /etc/passwd file with path traversal

 ![etc_change](path.png)